lncodes/csharp-abstract-demo/docs/README.md

 <h2 id="setup">🧰 Setup </h2>

-> The current setup using Visual Studio as the IDE
+> For this setup, I use Visual Studio as the IDE.
 ### ⚙️ Installation
 Follow these steps to install the **C# Abstract** project
 1. Clone or download this project.